 Last week on Bold TV, Carrie and Clay were joined by author D. Watkins and author and businessman John Burnett to discuss race relations in light of Martin Luther King Jr. weekend.
+Watch below on our Facebook page.

 D. is the author of The Cook Up, a book that tells his story – aiming to bring out the truth concerning America’s black community.
 He focuses on how the media is getting it wrong when they cover African-American issues.
 The Cook Up is a New York Times bestseller, and was mentioned in Oprah Winfrey magazine.